Becoming an Automotive Technician or Mechanic in Alabama

 Auto Mechanic Schools in Alabama

+ASE accreditation means the ASE Education Foundation, a nationally recognized body, has reviewed the program and confirmed it meets industry standards.
+An ASE-accredited credential carries weight with Alabama employers.
 Financial aid may be available to those who qualify.
-Contact the financial office at the institute you are interested in for more information.
+Contact the financial office at the institution you are interested in for more information.

 ASE Certification Exam